- Philon was a Grek scientist born in 280 BC.

-Philon of Byzantion – Biography, History and Inventions
+Philon of Byzantion – Biography, History, and Inventions

 Philon of Byzantion

-Very little in known about the greek scientist Philon (ca. 280–220 BC) (sometimes called Philo) of Byzantion (Greek: Φίλων ὁ Βυζάντιος).
-Byzantion is an ancient greek city (founded in 667 BC), a precursor of Constantinople, the capital of Eastern Roman Empire, and Istanbul of modern Turkey.
+Very little is known about the greek scientist Philon (ca. 280–220 BC) (sometimes called Philo) of Byzantion (Greek: Φίλων ὁ Βυζάντιος).
+Byzantion is an ancient greek city (founded in 667 BC), a precursor of Constantinople, the capital of the Eastern Roman Empire, and Istanbul of modern Turkey.
 The most information about Philon’s life comes from the only work, which has survived (at least major parts have survived) at the present time—Compendium of Mechanics (Mechanike syntaxis).
-As in this treatise Philon writes about the catapult which was recently invented by Ctesibius of Alexanfria, thus we can date Philon fairly accurately and we know that he wrote his treatise Mechanics around 250 BC.
+In this treatise Philon writes about the catapult which was recently invented by Ctesibius of Alexanfria, thus we can date Philon fairly accurately and we know that he wrote his treatise Mechanics around 250 BC.
 In this treatise, Philon describes also journeys he had made to Rhodes and to Alexandria to study catapults.

 As far as we know Philon’s Mechanics had nine books: